 Many classical composers and performers have overcome tremendous challenges to create and perform the music we love.
 Throughout this week Classical 91.5 will be celebrating their lives by presenting music by artists who have overcome obstacles.

-You’re invited to wake to the beauty and energy of works by George Walker, Philip Glass, and Hildegard of Bingen.
+You’re invited to wake up to the fresh energy of classical music and a bit of news.